paazmaya/kanigawa/README.md

 There is a special `gh-pages` branch which is updated via Travis CI and then made available as [paazmaya.github.io/kanigawa](https://paazmaya.github.io/kanigawa/).

+The generated site only supports fresh browsers and cannot be operated with such legacy browsers, such as Internet Explorer.

 ## Features or actually a ROADMAP since nothing is implemented yet

 * Open a directory on the grid view